• Home

 Dried Nettle Leaf, photo from Mountain Rose Herbs

-Drinking a nettles infusion is basically like having two servings of leafy greens- only better.
-Your body needs optimal nourishment in order to have the energy to grow healthy eggs, develop a perfect uterine lining, and sustain a pregnancy.
-Also, if you have eliminated dairy, as I suggest may be necessary for some women trying to conceive, you need to ensure you are getting enough calcium.
-Nettles is the right herb for the job.
-For a single nettles infusion, take 1 cup of dried nettles and put into a quart mason jar.
+For a single nettles infusion, take 1 cup of dried nettles and put them into a quart mason jar.
 Fill the jar with boiling water, cover, and steep overnight or for at least 4 hours.
-Strain, and drink warm, hot, cold, whatever your preference.
-I like nettles straight up- some add a little honey.
+Strain and drink warm, hot, cold, whatever your preference.
+I like nettles straight up, but some people add a little honey.
 Drink 1 to 3 cups a day.
 Nettles is probably safe throughout pregnancy, however, out of an overabundance of caution I chose not to use it after I confirmed my pregnancy with a blood test.
 I did use it in my third trimester to prepare for birth.
+I’ve also used this when recovering from illness or fatigue.

 Red Raspberry Leaf